bor0/gidti/manuscript/chapter3.md

 I> ### Definition 5
 I>
 I> A variable in a lambda expression is called _free_ if it does not it appear inside at least one lambda body where it is found in the abstraction.
-Alternatively, if it does appear inside at least one body, then the variable is _bound_ at the innermost such lambda abstraction.
+Alternatively, if it does appear inside at least one lambda body, then the variable is _bound_ at the innermost such lambda abstraction.

 This definition of "bound" corresponds roughly to the concept of _scope_ in many programming languages.
 Lambda expressions introduce a new scope in which their argument variables are bound.